b02860de585071a2/dbus-broker/Home.md

 While compatibility to existing D-Bus implementations is crucial, there are several situations where dbus-broker deviates from existing practices, and provides its own solutions.
 All these deviations are [documented](Deviations).

+It is possible to use dbus-broker as a drop-in replacement for the reference implementation, as described [below](Home#using-dbus-broker), but it is also possible to [integrate](Integration) the message broker directly as an isolated process without any side-effects or file-system access.

 # Using dbus-broker

 Both the D-Bus System and User Bus can be provided via dbus-broker as a replacement for dbus-daemon.
 You must install the dbus-broker package via your distribution package manager first.
 It ships two systemd units (both called `dbus-broker.service`, one each for user and system instance of systemd), which are suitable as drop-in replacements for `dbus.service` as provided by the D-Bus reference implementation.